No-Knead Dutch Oven Bread

 Ingredients

-- 160g dark rye or whole wheat flour (or 80g for half size)
+• 160g dark rye or whole wheat flour (or 80g for half size), or 80g rye, 40g each spelt and hard red winter wheat

-- 6g diastatic malt powder - optional (or 3g for half size)
+• 6g diastatic malt powder - optional (or 3g for half size), don't use if using rye/spelt/winter wheat

 Instructions

-- Mix: In a large bowl (I like a round pyrex so there are no corners for flour to hide in), whisk together the flours, salt, yeast, and malt powder.
-Add water and stir until a shaggy dough forms and no dry flour remains.
+1. Mix: In a large bowl add the water (this prevents flour from hiding in the corners of a square container), separately whisk together the salt, yeast, malt powder and flour.
+Combine until a shaggy dough forms and no dry flour remains.
 Do not knead.

-- Rise: Cover the bowl tightly with plastic wrap or a lid.
+2. Rise: Cover the bowl tightly with plastic wrap or a lid.
 Let sit at room temperature for 12–18 hours until the surface is bubbly and the dough has more than doubled.
+Starting volume is about 1.25liters, so mark for 2.5l doubled.

 Storage Tip